Cost of Color: Textile Dyeing Industry is Slowly Killing Rivers in Asian Countries

 Dye Pollution and its Environmental Impacts

-Textile dyeing is the world’s most-polluting industries, which impacts every aspect of the environment.
-Fashion industry is responsible for up to one-fifth of water pollution in China and other Asian countries, where weak regulation and enforcement in producer countries.
+Textile dyeing is the world’s most polluting industries, which impacts every aspect of the environment.
+The fashion industry is responsible for up to one-fifth of water pollution in China and other Asian countries, where weak regulation and enforcement in producer countries.

 Textile dye has become one of the major contributors to water pollution across the world.
 Textile and dye producers in Asia release trillions of liters of chemically tainted wastewater.

 Bangladesh is the planet’s second-biggest garment-producing hub after China, where wastewater is directly released into rivers and streams without any prior treatments.

 According to the United Nations, producing a single pair of jeans consumes around 7,500 liters (2,000 gallons) of water, from growing raw cotton to finished products.
 To ensure the blue color, the thread or fabric is continuously dunked in huge vats of synthetic indigo dye.

 After dyeing, the denim is treated and washed with more chemicals to ease or texture it.
 Chemical-laden water is also used to irrigate crops; a study has discovered that textile dyes also affect crop yields around these regions and can cause various health issues.

 Contributing Elements to Dye Pollution

 While color is a catalyst for sales success within the fashion industry, it is a huge contributor to dye pollution.
 The dyeing industry has been polluting Asian rivers for far too long, which has affected the ecosystem vastly.

 According to Michael Braungart and William McDonough, authors of “Cradle to Cradle Remaking the Way We Make Things,” on average, only 5 percent of the raw materials involved in the production and delivery processes is contained within a garment, the rest goes to waste.